jinselove/COPSS-Hydrodynamics-public/Readme.md

-**COPSS**
+**COPSS 0.3.0**
 ====================

-**COPSS** (Continuum Particle Simulation Suite) is an open source,  [**LIBMESH**](http://libmesh.github.io/) based, software for continuum simulations.
-The package is designed to be easy to use, extendable and scalable.
-It currently includes two modules, [**COPSS-Hydrodynamics**](https://bitbucket.org/COPSS/copss-hydrodynamics-public.git) to solve hydrodynamic interactions in colloidal suspensions and [**COPSS-Polarization**](https://bitbucket.org/COPSS/copss-polarization-public) to solve electrostatic interactions between dielectric particles.
-The algorithms beneath **COPSS** have been published or under-review, but the code framework, user-interface, etc., are still rough.
-We are working on improving **COPSS** and appreciate your contributions.
+**COPSS** (Continuum Particle Simulation Software) is an open source software for continuum-particle simulations.
+The package is designed to be easy to use, extensible, and scalable.
+It currently includes three modules, [**COPSS-Hydrodynamics**](https://bitbucket.org/COPSS/copss-hydrodynamics-public.git) to solve hydrodynamic interactions in colloidal suspensions, [**COPSS-Polarization**](https://bitbucket.org/COPSS/copss-polarization-public) to solve electrostatic interactions in heterogeneous dielectric media, and [**COPSS-CMA-ES**](https://bitbucket.org/COPSS/copss-cma-es) to inversely solve for charges on dielectric particles from particle trajectories.

 **COPSS-Hydrodynamics**
 ----------------------------

 **COPSS-Hydrodynamics** solves the hydrodynamic interactions in colloidal suspensions by directly solve the Stokes flow.
-It is based on an efficient $O(N)$ computational approach to model the dynamics of hydrodyna- -mically interacting Brownian or micron-sized particles in arbitrary geometries.
+It is based on an efficient $O(N)$ computational approach to model the dynamics of hydrodynamically interacting Brownian or non-Brownian particles in arbitrary geometries.
 A parallel finite element Stokes' solver is the center of the algorithm.

 **Installation**